seqis/ObsidianMOC/README.md

 ### **What is a Map of Content (MOC)?**

-A **Map of Content**, or **MOC**, is like a navigational hub that organizes your notes around a particular topic.
+A **Map of Content**, or **"MOC"**, is like a navigational hub that organizes your notes around a particular topic.
 Think of it as a dynamic table of contents that lets you quickly access related notes under a single subject area.
-But there’s more to an MOC than just being a simple list of links—when combined with the **Dataview** plugin, your MOC becomes a **self-updating, dynamic index** that grows and evolves with your notes.
+But there’s more to a MOC than just being a simple list of links—when combined with the **Dataview** plugin, your MOC becomes a **self-updating, dynamic index** that grows and evolves with your notes.

 #### **Breaking Down an MOC Page**